![]() |

 : Set the polynomial order of the approximation of the fieldsimpleInterface->setUp()

-: Finally, do the setup of the problem.This function helps to deal with the boundary condition and its implementation for the current problem is as follows
+: Finally, do the setup of the problem.This function deals the boundary condition and its implementation for the current problem is as follows

-function like this This part is about the function that is responsible for the assembling of the system of equations.
-As a reminder, at the beginning of the section Implementation, we were mentioning two important concepts in MoFEM, namely UDO and Pipiline.
-While how the implementation of UDOs has been shown in User Data Operators, here you will see how the implemented UDOs are pushed to the Pipeline
+At the beginning of the section assembleSystem(), recall the two important concepts in MoFEM, namely UDO and Pipeline.
+While how the implementation of UDOs has been shown in User Data Operators, here you will see how the implemented UDOs are pushed to the Pipeline.

-Apart from pushing UDOs to the main program, this function is also responsible for setting operators for KSP solver (iterative linear solver provided by PETSc) from the implemented pipelines.
-The full source code for the function is as follows
+Apart from pushing UDOs to the main program, assembleSystem() ()function is mainly responsible for setting operators implementing to the pipelines for KSP solver (iterative linear solver provided by PETSc).
+The full source code for the function is as follows:

 pipeline_mng

-) that manages two main pipelines are created.
-These two main pipelines areLhsPipeline
+) that manages two main pipelines which are:getOpDomainLhsPipeline

-: responsible for calculations of the left hand side matrixRhsPipeline
+: responsible for calculations of the left hand side matrixgetOpDomainRhsPipeline

 : responsible for calculations of the right hand side vector OpDomainLhsMatrixK